paciorek/tutorial-dask-future-test/R-future-gh.md

 Unfortunately, the *top* program on Linux or MacOS will make it look like additional memory is being used.
 Instead, on a Linux machine, you can use the command `free -h` to see the usable remaining memory.
-Look under the 'Available' column of the 'Mem' row.
+Look under the ‘Available’ column of the ‘Mem’ row.
 For example, below we see 6.5 GB available and 8.2 GB used.
-(Note that the 'free' column omits memory that is actually available but is temporarily in use for caching.)
+(Note that the ‘free’ column omits memory that is actually available but is temporarily in use for caching.)